 Human rights law imposes obligations on law enforcement agencies, officers and other personnel to protect and fulfil the human rights of individuals and refrain from violating any human rights in all their activities.
-While the obligation to pursue their mission in a manner which complies with human rights is not new in law enforcement, the introduction of Al systems adds a layer of risk that makes it even more important to stick to the law.
+While the obligation to pursue their mission in a manner which complies with human rights is not new in law enforcement, the introduction of AI systems adds a layer of risk that makes it even more important to stick to the law.

 In fact, the characteristics of AI systems in the context of policing, as explained above, often lead to an interference with human rights.
-This is why it is fundamental to integrate human rights considerations in the use of AI systems by law enforcement.
+This is why it is fundamental to integrate human rights considerations in the use of AI systems by law enforcement. | Learn more about this under the principle of Lawfulness in the Principles for Responsible AI Innovation.